Exclusive: U.S. probe of Saudi oil attack shows it came from north - report

 The 17-minute strike by 18 drones and three low-flying missiles caused a spike in oil prices, fires and damage and shut down more than 5% of global oil supply.
 Saudi Arabia said on Oct.
 3 that it had fully restored oil output.

+U.S. Special Envoy for Iran, Brian Hook, told Reuters that the newly-declassified information was more evidence that Tehran was behind the attack.
+“The UAVs flew into Saudi Arabia from the north, and the recovered debris is consistent with Iranian-produced materiel,” he said.

+“As many nations have concluded, there are no plausible alternatives to Iranian responsibility,” he said.

-The United States will present its findings to a closed-door session of the U.N.
-Security Council as it hopes to mobilise more support for its policy to isolate Iran and force it to the negotiating table for a new nuclear deal.
+The United States presented its findings to a session of the U.N.
+Security Council on Thursday as it hopes to mobilise more support for its policy to isolate Iran and force it to the negotiating table for a new nuclear deal.

+“The damage at the oil facilities shows that the attack came from the north, not from the south, as you would expect if the Houthis were responsible,” U.S. Ambassador to the United Nations Kelly Craft told the Security Council on Thursday.

 In a similar report last week, the United Nations also said it was “unable to independently corroborate” that missiles and drones used in attacks on Saudi oil facilities in September “are of Iranian origin.”